Cadfil Pipe (Double) Reducer (QuickCAD)

 Reducer Input Parameters

 The figure below shows the input parameters for the winding which consists of a number of dimensions and the winding angles (degrees) on the two diameters.
 The winding angle on the small diameter is not actually used if it is a partial wind.
 C1 and C2 define the blue envelope lines which is where the machine will be constrained to place the fibre payout eye.
+If C3 is none zero the dashed part of the envelope is defined, this allows the machine to run closer to the mandrel on the small dianmeter area if closer control is needed.
+The C3 parameter was an addition at V9.17.
 In general it will be possible to wind with a 2 axis winder particularly if C2 is long such that no machine positions are generated on the conical parts of the envelope.
 This can be checked in the payout viewing options later in the process.
 The winding program creation process is to enter the parameters in the windows dialog shown below and then click the "Calculate" button.
 The data is saved in a parameter (.par) file and checked for errors.
 If there are data errors these are reported in the cadfil text window and the user is returned to the dialog to correct them.
 If the data is OK payout path viewing will be launched and the band structure (like in the pictures above) will be displayed.
 The user might be asked for a band pattern selection from the band pattern table if the "Manual" band pattern option has been selected.
 The band pattern table and selection is described in the elsewhere in help system (follow the link).
 Having exited from payout path viewing the payout file (.pay) created can be post-process to make a winding program or it can be added to a list of payout files using the "combine Programs Option", this list can later be post-processed for a multi-layer wind program.
 The mandrel (.mnd) payout files take the same name as the name you select for the parameter (.par) file.

 Reducer Input Dialog